arlogy/devnotes/data/csv_parsing_for_the_developer.md

-separators; depending on the value of each separator, the regular expression used internally during parsing is optimized or not, and jsu compares to the other parsers only when a smart/optimized regular expression is in play, which is the case for the rather standard delimiters and separators used in CSV files during benchmarks.
+separators; depending on the value of each separator, the regular expression used internally during parsing is optimized or not, and jsu compares to the other parsers only when a smart/optimized regular expression is in play, which is the case for one of the two configurations used for jsu during benchmarks.

 Benchmarking results are as follows.